-There are a number of options available that enable international students to work both during and after their studies in order to earn some additional money and gain invaluable professional experience.
+There are a number of options available which enable international students to work both during and after their studies.
+Work experience will allow students to gain invaluable professional experience.
 At Loughborough, we have a strong guidance system in place to support students in finding employment opportunities both on and off campus.

 The majority of students who enter the UK for longer than 6 months usually receive restricted permission to work during their studies.
 International students on full-time undergraduate and postgraduate degree programmes are normally allowed to work for up to 20 hours per week during term-time.
 During vacations, students are permitted to work full-time.

-Companies with whom our students have taken a work placement include:
+Companies with whom our students have secured a work placement include:

 IBM, Ernst & Young, BAE systems, Ford, Rolls Royce, Jaguar, Balfour Beatty, Frazer Nash, Fosroc LTD, Microsoft, Thomas Reuters, PricewaterhouseCoopers, Toyota, HSBC, 3M, Glaxo, Gillette Industries, Nissan, Exxon Group, BP, Santander, Reebok (UK), Xerox (UK) Ltd, Pfizer Limited